michellab/BioSimSpace/doc/source/notebook.rst

 The server also contains several BioSimSpace training workshops.
 Navigate to the ``workshops`` directory from the landing page.

-* ``python``: A basic Python programing workshop.
+* ``python``: A basic Python programming workshop.
 * ``introduction``: An introduction to the core concepts of BioSimSpace.
-* ``advanced``: Using BioSimSpace to set up and run advanced sampling simulations, such as free energy pertubation and metadynamics.
+* ``advanced``: Using BioSimSpace to set up and run advanced sampling simulations, such as free energy perturbation and metadynamics.